Two-factor authentication: Explanation and Reset

 Session management also protects against long-open sessions that could be exploited by attackers, even when the user remains active.
 Automatically ending sessions after a certain period of inactivity or duration greatly reduces the risk of unauthorized access.

-2. Resetting MFA for BICS Central
+2. Resetting 2FA for BICS Portal

 2.1 Submitting a reset request